canonical/ranger-k8s-operator/README.md

 juju deploy postgresql-k8s --channel 14/stable --trust
 juju relate ranger-k8s:db postgresql-k8s:database
 ```
-Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for details on building the charm and ranger image.
+Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for details on bootstrapping a juju controller for microk8s.

 ### Group management with Apache Ranger
 The Charmed Ranger Operator makes use of [Ranger usersync](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+Usersync) to synchronize users, groups and memberships from a compatible LDAP server (eg. openldap, ActiveDirectory) to Ranger admin.
 The usersync functionality can be configured on deployment of the Ranger Charm.
 While you can scale the Ranger admin application, you should only have 1 Usersync deployed.